josephadisaputro/programmingtest/ReadME.txt

-Firstly this test was done by Yusuf Adisaputro for PT.
-Teravin Technovations
+Firstly this test was done by Yusuf Adisaputro

 1. cmd > cd desktop > mkdir teravin
 2. download all from git hub